CodingNinjasCodes/RubyTutorial/README.md

-Arrays are continous data structures
+Arrays are continuous data structures